aplteam/Tatin/docs/Introduction.md

 Finally you publish your package to a Tatin server.

 Of course you should publish your first package on the test server https://test.tatin.dev rather than on https://tatin.dev in order to gain experience without shooting yourself into the foot.

+That is particular important on https://tatin.dev because any package that was published cannot be changed and/or deleted.

 ## Now what?!